learn-co-curriculum/react-hooks-component-props-mini-project/README.md

 You'll notice in the original [Overreacted](overreacted.io) site, there's a 'minutes to read' indicator next to each article.

+If the article takes less than 30 minutes to read:

-For every 5 minutes (rounded up to the nearest 5), display a coffee cup emoji.
+- For every 5 minutes (rounded up to the nearest 5), display a coffee cup emoji.
   For example, if the article takes 3 minutes to read, you should display "☕️ 3 min read".
 If the article takes 7 minute, you should display "☕️☕️ 7 min read".

+If the article takes more than 30 minutes to read:

+- For every 10 minutes (rounded up to the nearest 10), display a bento box emoji.
+For example, if the article takes 35 minutes to read, you should display "🍱🍱🍱🍱 min read".
+If the article takes 61 minutes to read, you should display "🍱🍱🍱🍱🍱🍱🍱 min read".

 There aren't tests for this feature, so you'll have to rely on running the code in the browser to see if your implementation works!
-Also, pay attention to any warning messages in the console about _accessibility_, and make sure to fix those as well.